open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

     `MBEDTLS_PSA_CRYPTO_EXTERNAL_RNG` as it requires a user-provided RNG function.

-The downside of this approach is that until we feel ready to make `MBDEDTLS_USE_PSA_CRYPTO` non-optional (always enabled), we have to maintain two versions of some parts of the code: one using PSA, the other using the legacy APIs.
+The downside of this approach is that until we are able to make `MBDEDTLS_USE_PSA_CRYPTO` non-optional (always enabled), we have to maintain two versions of some parts of the code: one using PSA, the other using the legacy APIs.
 However, see next section for strategies that can lower that cost.
 The rest of this section explains the reasons for the incompatibilities mentioned above.

-In the medium term (writing this in early 2020), we're going to look for ways to make `MBEDTLS_USE_PSA_CRYPTO` non-optional (always enabled).
+At the time of writing (early 2022) it is unclear what could be done about the backward compatibility issues, and in particular if the cost of implementing solutions to these problems would be higher or lower than the cost of maintaining dual code paths until the next major version.
+(Note: these solutions would probably also solve other problems at the same time.)

 ### `MBEDTLS_ECP_RESTARTABLE`